efemkay/obsidian-modular-css-layout/docs/multi-column/03-using-list.md

 	- `#mcl/list-grid` -- require Contextual Typography plugin
 	- `#mcl/list-card` -- require Contextual Typography plugin

+This option will allow you to create multi column lists on block basis and compatible for list with sublist (which will not work well for Markdown Attributes plugin)

 Place the tag anywhere in the lists (preferably in the first bullet for easy identification).
 If you have consecutive group of list that you actually meant to be a separate lists, ensure to properly "break" it by placing either a header, horizontal line or `<br/>` tag in between

 ```md